sig-gis/Liberia_NSC_ForestMonitoringTraining/08_intro_GEE/02_javascript.md

 ### Variables

+<font color = red> change Paramaribo below in text and in script to Monrovia and population to ~1.7 million </font>

 In a programming language, variables are used to store data values.
 In JavaScript, a variable is defined using the keyword `var` followed by the name of the variable.
 The following code assigns the text "Paramaribo" to the variable named `city`.
 Note that the text string in the code must be enclosed in quotes.
 You can use ' (single quotes) or " (double quotes), and they must match at the beginning and end of every string.
 It's a good idea to be consistent: use single quotes or double quotes throughout a given script.
 Every code line should normally end with a semicolon, although Earth Engine's code editor does not require it.

 ```javascript